Day Trip Guide: MONA Tasmania + Hobart Ferry to MONA

 In this guide I answer all your questions – Is MONA worth it?
-How to catch the MONA ferry?
+How to catch the MONA ferry from Hobart?
 How much does MONA cost?
 And plenty more!

 Is MONA Museum Tasmania worth visiting?